Ar0n01/RobotOrderingSystem/README.md

 The following video shows the full process: [here](https://youtube.com/shorts/Zt_JufU5usw?feature=share)

-The ordering systems looks like the following: XXX
+The ordering and vote system looks like the following.

 # Contents of this documentation
 + [Demo Video](#demo-video)